Environmental Response Fund (ERF) grants are used to fund the assessment and cleanup of contaminated sites in Hennepin County.

 Debre Selam Medhanealem Ethiopian Orthodox Tewahedo Church Site, Minneapolis

-$572,800 for soil cleanup and vapor mitigation costs associated with the development of a church.
-(Grantee: Debre Selam Medhanealem Ethiopian Orthodox Tewahedo Church)
+$437,000 requested for additional soil cleanup costs associated with the development of a church.
+(Grantee: Debre Selam Medhanealem Ethiopian Orthodox Tewahedo Church) Recommended award: $81,057